 That body next to me continued to scream, even as it was pulled away by those hands.
 I don’t know why, but I stood.
 I stood and kicked at the silhouette.
 I came only to its waist, but still I kicked.
 Still I tried to stop the disappearance of yet one more of us from the dark.

 One of those hated hands lashed out, sent me reeling.
 I stumbled and fell.
 I don’t know if my tears were for the screaming voice I had not been able to save, or for myself.
 All I knew was that I would be next.
-All I knew was that, after eight years in the dark, I would be next.
+All I knew was that, after years alone in the dark, I would be next.

 I wanted to see her again; I needed to see her again.
 It had been a year, and never had we gone so long without seeing each other.